SPEAKER BIOS

 John Krapek, from JUNEAU GREENS, came to Juneau in 2013 and noticed the opportunity for fresher, locally-sourced produce at the grocery store.
 He has a lifelong interest in botany and gardening.
 After completing his Master's degree in forest ecology at UAF, studying yellow-cedar trees throughout southeast Alaska, he met Trevor and they began to talk about local food production. www.juneaugreens.com/

-Gino is a specialist in invasive plants and their management at UAF Cooperative Extension Service, Integrated Pest Management (IPM) team.
+Gino Graziano is a specialist in invasive plants and their management at UAF Cooperative Extension Service, Integrated Pest Management (IPM) team.
 He has participated in assessments of invasive plants, and does research on invasive plant control and managing the fate of pesticides in the environment.
 The IPM team has a variety of projects including managing root maggots, using biocontrols for management of knotweeds and other species, and various control projects.